RConsortium/S7/spec/design.md

 -   `signature` is a single class object, a class union, list of class objects/unions, or a character vector.

-`method<-` performs validation ensuring that the method is compatible with the generic (i.e. all arguments before `...` have the same names in the same order; if the generic doesn't have `...` all arguments must be same).
+-   `method` is a compatible function, i.e. all arguments before `...` have the same names in the same order; if the generic doesn't have `...` all arguments must be same.

 Documentation will discuss the risks of defining a method when you don't own either the generic or the class.

-`method<-` is designed to work at run-time (not just package build-time) so that methods can be defined when suggested packages are loaded later:
+`method<-` is designed to work at run-time (not just package build-time) so that methods can be defined when packages that define classes or generics are loaded after the package that defines the methods.
+This typically occurs when providing methods for generics or classes in suggested packages.

 ``` r
 whenLoaded("pkg", {